+\SESIR/State reportable offense.
 Two (2) or more Level III offenses with documentation of interventions or any Level III offense that results in injury or campus disruption, may result in recommendation for expulsion.
-All Level IV will be referred for pre-expulsion.

-• F.S.1006.07 - Requires mental health referral resource for violent and disruptive behaviors.
+All Level IV will be referred for pre-expulsion. \$\IDEF:S.1006.07 - Requires mental health referral resource for violent and disruptive behaviors.

-1. First Offense: Three (3) to five (5) days of OSS and attend the District Bullying/ Harassment Prevention Program.
+- [BRK\] BURGLARY: Unlawful entry into or remaining in a dwelling, structure, or conveyance with the intent to commit a crime therein.
+Report to law enforcement - [BUL\] ♦BULLYING: Systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees that is severe or pervasive enough to create an intimidating, hostile, or offensive environment; or unreasonably interfere with the individual's school performance or participation.
+Bullying includes instances of cyberbullying. - First Offense: Three (3) to five (5) days of OSS and attend the District Bullying/ Harassment Prevention Program.
 Additional days may be assigned at the discretion of the administrator, not to exceed ten (10) days.
 Failure to attend will result in additional consequences or days of suspension.
-For elementary schools, one (1) to three (3) days of OSS and referral to Certified School Counselor for an individual bullying/harassment program.
-K-2 one (1) - three(3) days of OSS and referral to certified school counseling for an individual bullying/harassment program.

-2. Second offense for any student will result in ten (10) days suspension and recommendation to superintendent for expulsion.

-Consult with law enforcement Hope Scholarship documented Mental Health Resource List

-[DRU] ◆DRUG USE POSSESSION: (Illegal drug possession or use) The use or possession of any drug, narcotic, controlled substance, any substance used for chemical intoxication.
+K-2 one (1) - three(3) days of OSS and referral to certified school counseling for an individual bullying/harassment program. - Second offense for any student will result in ten (10) days suspension and recommendation to superintendent for expulsion.
+Consult with law enforcement Hope Scholarship documented Mental Health Resource List - [DRU\] ♦DRUG USE POSSESSION: (Illegal drug possession or use) The use or possession of any drug, narcotic, controlled substance, any substance used for chemical intoxication.
 Use means the person is caught in the act of using, admits to use or is discovered to have used in the course of an investigation.
-Possession or use will result in three (3) to five (5) days OSS or combination of both OSS/ISS and enrollment in an approved Substance Abuse Program through the Hernando County School District Substance Abuse Educator.
+Possession or use will result in three (3) to five (5) days OSS and enrollment in an approved Substance Abuse Program through the Hernando County School District Substance Abuse Educator.
 Failure to attend the substance abuse program will result in additional consequences or days of suspension.
-Additional days may be assigned at the discretion of the administrator, not to exceed ten (10) days.
-For elementary school, no more than three (3) days of ISS/OSS and referral to Substance Abuse Staff for an individual Substance Abuse Program.
+Additional days may be assigned at the discretion of the administrator, not to exceed ten (10) days\

-FALSE ACCUSATION: Any instance where a student knowingly or with reckless disregard makes false accusations that jeopardize the professional reputation, employment, or certifications of school staff is three (3) to ten (10) days Out of School Suspension and possible recommendation for expulsion.

-[FIT] \(\int \) FIGHTING: (Mutual combat, mutual altercation) When two or more persons mutually participate in use of force or physical violence that requires either physical intervention or results in injury requiring first aid or medical attention.
+- [FA] ◆FALSE ACCUSATION: Any instance where a student knowingly or with reckless disregard\makes false accusations that jeopardize the professional reputation, employment, or certifications of school staff is three (3) to ten (10) days Out of School Suspension and possible recommendation for expulsion.
+Mental Health Resource List - [FIT\] ◆FIGHTING: (Mutual combat, mutual altercation) When two or more persons mutually participate in use of force or physical violence that requires either physical intervention or results in injury requiring first aid or medical attention.
 Lower-level fights, including pushing, shoving, or altercations that stop on verbal command are not required to be reported in SESIR.

-ELEMENTARY: First Offense: one One (1) to three (3) days of OSS and referral to Certified School Counselor for individual Anger Management Program.
+ELEMENTARY: First Offense: One (1) to three (3) days of OSS and referral to Certified School Counselor for individual Anger Management Program.
 Second Offense: three (3) to five (5) days OSS.
-Third Offense: five Five (5) to ten (10) days OSS.
+Third Offense: Five (5) to ten (10) days OSS.